joshwadd/Advanced_Lane_Detection/README.md

 This processing pipeline for lane detection is a good example of how a range of computer vision tools can be combined in sequence for visual perception in an autonomous vehicle.
 However this is clearly a naive method to achieve such a task.

-Many aspects of the pipeline (particularlly the l
+Many aspects of the pipeline (particularly the lane edge detection, colour and gradient parameters) had to be hand tuned to a small set of idealised images and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTE1MTM5ODNdfQ==
+eyJoaXN0b3J5IjpbLTcwNDA5NTcyMF19
 -->